-Andrea Seccafien is an elite distance runner focusing on the 5000m and 10,000m.
-This past summer, she suffered a season ending injury early and could not compete for a spot on the Pan Am Games team and struggled to find positivity while sidelined all summer.
+Andrea Seccafien is an Olympian and elite distance runner focusing on the 5000m and 10,000m.
+In the summer of 2015, she suffered a season ending injury early and could not compete for a spot on the Pan Am Games team and struggled to find positivity while sidelined all summer.
 This is her story:

 I remember the moment I finally accepted I wasn't going to have a outdoor track season this year.
 I was up at altitude, it was the middle of April and I hadn't run since February.
 While this may have seemed obvious to most people around me, I had an absolute death grip on my goals of making the Pan Ams team, running personal bests and proving I’m still relevant.